Trowel/trowel.github.io/pages/documentation/trowel-core/use-a-component/customize.md

 }
 ```

-Notice that you cannot nest a *responsive breakpoint flag* into an another *responsive breakpoint flag*, and a *tag flag* in a *tag flag*.
+Note that you cannot nest a *responsive breakpoint flag* into an another *responsive breakpoint flag*, and a *tag flag* in a *tag flag*.

 {% include page-control.html href="/documentation/trowel-core/create-a-component/" label="Create a trowel component" %}